Louibens/PP5-Avenue_Louise/README.md

     - There are 3 MILESTONES - MVP (functionality), LAYOUT (visual design), TESTING
     - The User Stories are organised into EPICS and they have acceptance criteria, tasks and labels to show whether the requirement was Must Have, Could Have, Won't have.
     - EPICS are
-    1. Initial set up
+    1. Initial plan and dev set up
-    2. Admin and Store Management
+    2. Registration & Account Management
     3. Viewing and Navigation
-    4. Databases
+    4. Purchasing and Checkout
-    5. Registration and Account Management
+    5. Admin and Store Management
-    7. Purchasing and Checkout
-    8. Workshops
+    7. Workshops
     9. Testimonials
-    10. SEO
+    10. Design and SEO
+    11. Validation
+    12. Manual Testing

     <details>
     <summary>Kanban Board</summary>